itspavant/TechnoTribe-EcoFinds/README.md

 - **Judge-Friendly Demo:** Easy-to-understand use cases with clear AI integration.
 - **Real-World Impact:** Tackles fraud, improves product discovery, and makes e-commerce safer.
-- **Tech-Powered Innovation:** Combines ERP strength with AI intelligence.
+- **Tech-Powered Innovation:** Combines modern frontend with AI intelligence and robust backend.
 - **Beautiful UX:** A polished frontend that users will love.

----